 However, what is considered a disadvantage is that you're only limited to the devices Sprint Prepaid offers.
-Even worse is that you cannot bring your own phone.
-According to the Bring Your Own Phone FAQ on Sprint's main site:
+Even worse is that you cannot bring your own phone, even though Sprint's bring your own phone program is included in postpaid plans.

 If you're looking for a plan that allows you to bring your own phone, you might want to look elsewhere.

-Sprint coverage is not available everywhere.
+The Sprint LTE network is not available everywhere.
 The Nationwide Sprint and Sprint 3G networks for both voice and 3G data happen to reach more than 281 million people, whereas the Sprint 4G LTE network reaches more than 280 million people.